awsdocs/amazon-ec2-user-guide-windows/doc_source/spot-interruptions.md

 ## Interruption Behavior<a name="interruption-behavior"></a>

 You can specify whether Amazon EC2 should hibernate, stop, or terminate Spot Instances when they are interrupted\.
 You can choose the interruption behavior that meets your needs\.
 The default is to terminate Spot Instances when they are interrupted\.
-To change the interruption behavior, choose an option from **Interruption behavior** in the console or `InstanceInterruptionBehavior` in the launch configuration or the launch template\.
+To change the interruption behavior, choose an option from **Interruption behavior** in the console when you are creating a Spot request, or specify `InstanceInterruptionBehavior` in the launch configuration or the launch template\.
+To change interruption behavior in the console when you are creating a Spot request, choose **Maintain target capacity**\.
+When you select this option, **Interruption behavior** will appear and you can then specify that the Spot service terminates, stops, or hibernates Spot Instances when they are interrupted\.

 ### Stopping Interrupted Spot Instances<a name="stop-spot-instances"></a>